kubeshop/botkube-docs/docs/configuration/source.md

     environment: "production"
   ```

-- `annotations` - Specify resource annotations.
+- `annotations` - Specify exact match for resource annotations.
 The watched resources must have all the specified annotations.

   **Example**